Medically reviewed on June 18, 2018

 Bupropion and naltrexone may also be used for purposes not listed in this medication guide.

-You should not use bupropion and naltrexone if you have uncontrolled high blood pressure, seizures, an eating disorder, opioid addiction, if you are pregnant, if you take narcotic medicine or other forms of bupropion, or if you have suddenly stopped using alcohol, seizure medication, or a sedative.
+You should not use this medicine if you have uncontrolled high blood pressure, seizures, an eating disorder, opioid addiction, if you are pregnant, if you take narcotic medicine or other forms of bupropion, or if you have suddenly stopped using alcohol, seizure medication, or a sedative.

 Tell your doctor about all your current medicines and any you start or stop using.
 Many drugs can interact with bupropion and naltrexone, and some drugs should not be used together.